ghc/ghc/docs/users_guide/glasgow_exts.rst

 Type families
 =============

+.. ghc-flag:: -XTypeFamilies

+    :implies: :ghc-flag:`-XMonoLocalBinds`

+    Allow use and definition of indexed type and data families.

 Indexed type families form an extension to facilitate type-level programming.
 Type families are a generalisation of associated data types